Eryk-Mozdzen/minisumo-sneak100/README.md

 </p>

 ### In progress:
+- connect wires for motors

 ### To do:
-- connect wires for sensors and motors
+- connect wires for sensors
 - assembly more proximity sensors
 - fight algorithm
 - shape blade